-When researching your next new or used vehicle purchase it’s a good idea to consider which one comes with the best vehicle warranty.
+When researching your next new or used vehicle, it’s a good idea to consider which ones have the best car warranty.

-All new cars, trucks and SUVs come with comprehensive and powertrain warranties from the manufacturer.
+All new cars, trucks and SUVs come with comprehensive and powertrain warranties.
 Most comprehensive manufacturer warranties are 3 years/60,000 km or 4 years/80,000 km, with powertrain coverage generally being longer.
-Whats the difference between comprehensive and powertrain?
+What’s the difference between comprehensive and powertrain?

 |Comprehensive Warranty||Powertrain Warranty|

-- Roadside assistance is also included with new vehicles and ranges anywhere from 3 to 6 years, or 60,000 km to unlimited kms.
+- Roadside assistance is also included with new vehicles.
+Coverage ranges anywhere from 3 to 6 years or 60,000 km to unlimited km.

 - Some manufacturers provide varying terms of coverage for certain components such as emissions, radio systems, batteries and other wearable parts.